Spotlight on private equity record as it hits the stage

-Buy-out houses, which make a living buying and selling companies for profit, have agreed some $15.2 billion (9.5 billion pounds) of deals so far in 2012, down 28 percent on last year.
+Buy-out houses, which make a living buying and selling companies for profit, have agreed some $15.2 billion of deals so far in 2012, down 28 percent on last year.

 They have found it hard to raise debt to fund deals, the fuel that drives the industry, and it is equally challenging to sell companies on the stock market, or to other large corporate rivals, who are sitting tight on their cash reserves.